 - Add no more than 5 drops to your washing machine to help get rid of the musty smell from towels and gym clothes.

-Aromatics International is a wonderful place to purchase pure, therapeutic-grade essential oils – this is the company I use.
+Aromatics International is a wonderful place to purchase pure essential oils – this is the company I use.

 As always, I am very grateful you chose to stop by.